-This section of the review criteria includes essential components of the organizational capacity section of your application.
-Reviewers will evaluate whether the application demonstrates the key staff and management who will oversee federal funds and delivery of project objectives.
+This section of the review criteria includes all components of the organizational capacity section of your application.
+Reviewers will evaluate whether the application demonstrates that key staff and management have the expertise, knowledge, and credentials necessary to oversee federal funds, partners, and delivery of project objectives.
+In reaching their conclusions, reviewers will consider the degree to which the following sections are clear, logical, and detailed.

-Data management plan: 0 to 3 points
+Data management plan - 0 to 3 points

-- 13. Describes a strategy for using data to monitor and report progress toward project objectives. - 14.
+- 14. Describes a strategy for using data to monitor and report progress toward project objectives. - 15.
 Identifies staff responsible for data collection, tools, storage, and management.

-Staffing plan: 0 to 5 points
+Staffing plan - 0 to 5 points

-- 15. Identifies all staff, partners, and consultants supporting the project and how they will support project activities and be managed. - 16.
+- 16. Identifies all staff, partners, and consultants supporting the project and how they will support project activities and be managed. - 17.
 Explains the recruitment and hiring process for positions (including PI/PD, staff, partners, and consultants) that need to be filled.

-Partnerships and consultants: 0 to 2 points
+Partnerships and consultants - 0 to 2 points

-17. Identifies partners and/or consultants and explains their role in supporting project activities.
+18. Identifies partners and consultants and explains their role in supporting project activities.

-Oversight plan: 0 to 5 points
+Oversight plan - 0 to 5 points

-18. Describes a plan for proper oversight of federal award funds, including the identification of staff and internal controls for financial management and accurate accounting practices.
+19. Describes a plan for proper oversight of federal award funds, including the identification of staff and internal controls for financial management and accurate accounting practices.